 POSTPONED.
 Due to the Covid-19 restrictions the 19th EOE-conference taking place in Marburg/Germany was postponed to 2021.
 The new date is 20th until 24th of October 2021.
-More information will be published soon.”.
+More information is available on the conference website.”.

 The forthcoming EOE conference in 2021 will be hosted by bsj Marburg, a non-profit youth work organisation in Germany.
 The EOE Network is a vibrant association of practitioners and academics and this four-day conference will reflect that mix with practitioner case studies, practical workshops and academic presentations.
 It is a key networking event for social and youth workers, teachers and educators, students and academics from across Europe.